zicstardust/spotify-rpm-packager/README.md

 # RPM Spotify Package Generator

 A lightweight tool that automates the creation of RPM packages for Spotify.
-It downloads the latest Spotify release, applies necessary adjustments for system compatibility, and bundles everything into a clean RPM package ready for installation on RPM-based Linux distributions such as Fedora, OpenSUSE and RHEL derivatives.
+It downloads the latest Spotify release, applies necessary adjustments for system compatibility, and bundles everything into a clean RPM package ready for installation on RPM-based Linux distributions such as Fedora and RHEL derivatives.

 Designed for simplicity and reliability, this generator helps users maintain up-to-date Spotify installations without relying on unofficial or outdated repositories.